Accessories and Tools

 Mini Coffee Tamper

 One of the tricks to resin printing is being able to quickly and cleanly remove failed prints stuck to the FEP / membrane.
-A clever and easy way to do this is to use a coffee tamper with a lemon wedge wrapper (or in a pinch a paper towel).
+A clever and easy way to do this is to use a small coffee tamper with a lemon wedge wrapper (or in a pinch a paper towel).
 Trust us.
 It works.
 (If you’re curious on how to use this there’s some good YouTube videos demonstrating.
+If you need a larger tamper we also use this one.
+Just make sure the surface has no metal burrs.

 Metal Funnel